 Aclovate Side Effects

-Generic Name: alclometasone topical
+Generic name: alclometasone topical

-Applies to alclometasone topical: cream, ointment
+Applies to alclometasone topical: external cream, external ointment.

 For Healthcare Professionals

-Applies to alclometasone topical: topical cream, topical ointment
+Applies to alclometasone topical: topical cream, topical ointment.

 The most commonly reported side effects were itching, burning, erythema, dryness, irritation, and papular rashes.[Ref]

 Frequency not reported: Cushings syndrome[Ref]